Why this city is sending grocery workers $1,000 checks

 “Everybody has been through different things, with different financial burdens,” she said.
 “They all acquired different debts, different things like that.
 Bills that have acquired — mine is basically rent and being behind on other bills.”

-Though she and her family are vaccinated, she does not feel like the virus is a distant threat yet.
+Although she and her family are vaccinated, she does not feel like the virus is a distant threat yet.

 “We still have to worry about it,” she said.
-“To protect everyone else, when I come home I will still take extra precautions.”
+“To protect everyone else, when I come home, I will still take extra precautions.”